|Best Time||Location||Weather||Second Best Time||Location||Weather|

-I've been rowing for about three years, and in this span of time I've worked my way up from bow seat of the Novice A boat to seven seat of the JV boat.
-Since September, I have dropped my 2K PR time by 10.4s, and am working hard through winter conditioning to earn a spot in our varsity boat for spring.
+I've been rowing competitively for three years, and during this time I've worked my way up from bow seat of the Novice A boat to five seat of the JV boat.
+Since September, I have dropped my 2K PR time by 11.4s (currently 7:49.0), a direct result of working hard through winter conditioning season.

 Rowing has taught me the importance of self-discipline and commitment to and respect for others, and has been a remarkable conduit for my personal competitiveness.
 Rowing in college would give me a continuation of all of these things, but at a higher level.

 To be a leader on my team, I continuously maintain communication with my teammates, and make sure that we are all working together to make improvements.
 It is also important to me that everyone on the team feels included and motivated, so I continue to support my team every day.